 This class is designed to provide a small group setting for students in their late teens and early 20s.
 It meets on the east side of the Fellowship Hall.

 The Barnabas Class is comprised of a variety of adults, ranging in age, and uses the Adult Bible Study series, The class is designed to host a variety of discussion among all members.
 An inclusive attitude helps make the class a comfortable and supportive place to study and learn.
-Members often meet for potlucks and game nights.
-Several members share in the teaching duties.
-This class meets in the kitchen.
-For more information, contact Larry Seward at 479-524-4543 or by e-mail at email@example.com.
+This class meets in the Barnabas room.
+Several members share in the teaching duties, but it is mainly taught by Don Haxel.
+For more information, contact Susan Morris at 479-601-5962 or call the church office at 479-524-6111.

 The Jericho Class is a multi-age class ranging in age from college to 50-ish singles and couples.
 Featuring a discussion-type lesson, class members strive to apply Biblical principles to everyday living.
 The classes’ “Brags and Fusses” offering goes into a fund used to help people in need, as well as a variety of ministries.
 The group often holds numerous gatherings outside of class.